thelfer/tfel/docs/mfront/BehaviourVariable.md

 variable are automatically saved.

-If this option is `false`, the author of the calling behaviour is responible for updating thos state variables by hand.
-This task can deleguated to a specialized version of the `updateAuxiliaryStateVariables` method which takes the behaviour variable as its only argument, as follows:
+If this option is `false`, the author of the calling behaviour is responsible for updating those state variables by hand.
+This task can be deleguated to a specialized version of the `updateAuxiliaryStateVariables` method which takes the behaviour variable as its only argument, as follows: